AdobeDocs/experience-manager-65.nl-NL/help/assets/accessibility.md

   * The Searching Help status message that is displayed when user enters a search string in Search for Help field under Help option
   * The error message if incorrect value is entered in Impersonate as field under User option and focus correctly moves to the text field (NPR-33804).

-Review CQ-4282133 before adding - Close button in a coral-dialog wasn't accessible through keyboard, due to which user cannot trigger close button through keyboard press in version preview dialog.
-After fix, user can close dialog through close button using keyboard.
+Review CQ-4282133 before adding - Close option in a coral-dialog wasn't accessible through keyboard, due to which user cannot trigger close option through keyboard press in version preview dialog.
+After fix, user can close dialog through close option using keyboard.

 * CQ-4273122 - Assets of video/audio type will have aria-label in format "Multimedia player: <Title>" so users relying on screen-reader will get to know that they are video/audio assets.
 -->